Cologne War: Cause of the war

 The Electorate obtained its name from the city, and Cologne had served as the capital of the archbishopric until 1288.
 After that, the archbishop and Prince-elector used the smaller cities of Bonn, 30 km south of Cologne, and Brühl, 12 km south of Cologne, on the Rhine River, as his capital and residence; by 1580, both his residence and the capital were located in Bonn.
 Although the city of Cologne obtained its status as a free imperial city in 1478, the Archbishop of Cologne retained judicial rights in the city; he acted as a Vogt, or reeve, and reserved the right of blood justice, or Blutgericht; only he could impose the so-called blood punishments, which included capital punishments, but also physical punishments that drew blood.
 Regardless of his position as judge, he could not enter the city of Cologne except under special circumstances, and between the city council and the elector-archbishop, a politically and diplomatically precarious and usually adversarial relationship developed over the centuries.
-(See also History of Cologne for more details.)

 The position of archbishop was usually held by a scion of nobility, and not necessarily a priest; this widespread practice allowed younger sons of noble houses to find prestigious and financially secure positions without the requirements of priesthood.
 The archbishop and prince-elector was chosen by the cathedral chapter, the members of which also served as his advisers.
 As members of a cathedral chapter, they participated in the Mass, or sang the Mass; in addition, they performed other duties as needed.
 They were not required to be priests but they could, if they wished, take Holy orders.
 As prebendaries, they received stipends from cathedral income; depending on the location and wealth of the cathedral, this could amount to substantial annual income.
 In the Electorate, the Chapter included 24 canons of various social ranks; they each had a place in the choir, based on their rank, which in turn was usually derived from the social standing of their families.